sonipri/EcoCleanR/cran-comments.md

 * This is a new release.

-* NOTE: "Possibly misspelled words: Biogeographic biogeographic" This is correct scientific terminology and intentional.
+* NOTE: "Possibly misspelled words: Biogeographic, biogeographic and georeferencing" This is correct scientific terminology and intentional.

 * Additional comments